logdna/logdna-agent/README.md

 # On Linux, this will generate a config file: /etc/logdna.conf
 # On Windows, this will generate a config file: C:\ProgramData\logdna\logdna.conf

-# On Linux, /var/log is monitored/added by default (recursively), optionally specify more folders
+# on Linux, /var/log is monitored/added by default (recursively), optionally specify more folders
-# On Windows, C:\ProgramData\logs is monitored/added by default (recursively), optionally specify more folders
+# on Windows, C:\ProgramData\logs is monitored/added by default (recursively), optionally specify more folders
 sudo node index.js -d "/path/to/log/folders" -d "/path/to/2nd/folder"
 sudo node index.js -d "/var/log"                          # folder only assumes *.log + extensionless files
 sudo node index.js -d "/var/log/*.txt"                    # supports glob patterns